LinkedIn Headline Formula: How to Write a Headline That Gets You Found

 How to Find the Right Keyword for Your Headline

-Writing a headline without research is like building a house without a map.
-You need to identify the exact terms your target audience—recruiters or potential clients—actually type into the search bar.
+Writing a headline without research is like building a house without a blueprint.
+You need to identify the exact terms your target audience - recruiters or potential clients - actually type into the search bar.
 Start by listing your core job functions and specialized skills.
-Then, use professional tools to check your LinkedIn ranking for those terms to see where you currently stand in the search results.
-Look for keywords that represent high search intent.
-For instance, "SEO Consultant" is a better primary keyword than just "Marketer."
+Then, use professional tools to check your LinkedIn ranking for those terms to see where you currently stand in search results.
+Look for keywords that represent high search intent - "SEO Consultant" is a better primary keyword than just "Marketer."
 Focus on the intersection of what you do and what the market is actively searching for.
-Additionally, analyze the 'People Also Viewed' or competitor profiles to see which keyword variations they are using to gain traction in your industry niche.
-Once you have identified these high-impact keywords, they should form the foundation of your headline's first component, ensuring the algorithm categorizes you correctly.
+Analyze competitor profiles to see which keyword variations are gaining traction in your industry niche.
+Once you have identified these high-impact keywords, they should form the foundation of your headline's first component.

 Generate Your LinkedIn Headline Free with RANKLN

 Crafting the perfect balance between SEO keywords and a human-centric value proposition can be challenging.
 To streamline this process, we have developed a specialized LinkedIn headline generator that applies our proven three-component formula automatically.
 This tool is designed to help you move past generic titles and create a headline that actually converts visitors into connections.
 Simply input your current role, your primary achievement, and your target industry.
 The generator provides multiple variations optimized for both the 220-character desktop limit and the critical 60-character mobile truncation point.
-By using this tool, you ensure your headline follows the exact structure used by top-performing professionals.
 It is the fastest way to upgrade your visibility without the guesswork of manual testing and endless character counting.
-The generator is updated constantly to reflect changes in the LinkedIn search algorithm, ensuring your profile remains competitive throughout 2026.

 How to Measure If Your Headline Is Working